AryanAhadinia/AryanAhadinia/README.md

 ### What I'm doing Now?

-I'm currently master of computer science student at EPFL - Swiss Federal Technology Institute of Lausanne.
+I'm currently master of computer science student at EPFL.
 As a part of my studies, I'm now doing a six month internship at Oracle Labs Switzerland.

 ### Open Source Contributions